aviadra/Cloud-profiler/README.md

 # Cloud_Profiler

 The purpose of this script is to connect to cloud providers and generate profiles for quick SSHing.

+As of v3.0.2, I have switched from using VScode to using [IDAE](https://www.jetbrains.com/?from=https://github.com/aviadra/Cloud-profiler).
+They have been kind by providing me with a free "all pack" license and I have found it to be a better tool for Python multiprocessor/multithreaded development.
+As well as very helpful with adhering to styling guides (like PEP8, but much more).

-As of v2.0 it can also create SSH config file entries and [Docker contexts | https://docs.docker.com/engine/context/working-with-contexts/] that tunnel over SSH.
+As of v2.0 it can also create SSH config file entries and [Docker contexts](https://docs.docker.com/engine/context/working-with-contexts/) that tunnel over SSH.

 As of v1.3, both iTerm for MacOS and MobaXterm for Windows are supported.
 Currently the supported cloud providers are AWS and Digital Ocean.
 This project is a fork of [gmartinerro](https://gist.github.com/gmartinerro/40831c8874ebb32bc17711af95e1416b), which gave me a good starting point.
 With that said, this version doesn't change the hosts file, so that it can be run without sudo.